 I should stipulate here that I’m not anti-homeopathy, nor am I anti-pharmaceutical.
-I feel that health decisions are something that should be carefully considered by each individual with the advice of their doctor or other trusted health provider.
+I feel that each individual should carefully consider health decisions with their doctor or other trusted health provider’s advice.
 If using probiotics have been a game-changer for your gut health, I say go for it!
-If you need medication to lower your cholesterol, then you should probably take that too.
+If you need medication to lower your cholesterol, you should probably take that too.

-But I firmly believe that anything going into your body and – every bit as importantly – into your child’s body, should be evaluated for its efficacy and possible side-effects.
-Therefore, I think it’s important that I address a buzzword of the past few years: melatonin.
+But I firmly believe that anything going into your body and – every bit as importantly – into your child’s body should be evaluated for its efficacy and possible side-effects.
+Therefore, I think it’s important to address a buzzword of the past few years: melatonin.

 What is Melatonin?

-One thing that is important to understand is that our bodies are already producing melatonin naturally.
+It is important to understand that our bodies are already producing melatonin naturally.
 Taking melatonin is not like taking a traditional sleep aid that will make you conk out (like Ambien).
 Instead, as melatonin levels rise in the evening, it allows our bodies to relax and be primed for sleep.

 Why are people supplementing with melatonin?

 But how does our body know to produce it at 6:00 p.m. and not 6:00 a.m.?
 This is quite a natural process.
 When it starts to get dark, the body begins to recognize the onset of night and gets the melatonin pumps up and running.
 You can imagine that this process worked like a charm during the pre-industrial days before we invented the lightbulb.
 And television.
 Oh, and the laptop.
 And the smartphone.